 Big Hole National Battlefield

 Coyote Camp is Big Hole's premier education program for school groups.
 During this fun, interactive, educational experience students rotate through activity stations on the battlefield and with various cultural demonstrators.
-Coyote Camp is offered during one week only in late May.
+Coyote Camp is offered during one week in late September.
 Each school group reserves a one day slot from 10am to 3pm.
 We can accommodate up to 200 students per day.
 Educational groups who want to get the highest quality educational experience out of their visit are encouraged to attend Coyote Camp.